-In line with the objectives of the Afe Babalola University, Ado-Ekiti (ABUAD), which is to promote human rights, it organized a symposium on 8th March 2021 at the PTCF to mark the International Day for Women themed, 'Gender equality today for a sustainable tomorrow.'
+In line with the objectives of the Afe Babalola University, Ado-Ekiti (ABUAD), which is to promote human rights, it organized a symposium on Friday 8th April, 2022 at the PTCF to mark the International Day for Women themed, 'Breaking the Bias.'
 The symposium allowed students to engage with issues relating to discrimination against women through the eyes of seasoned and iconic women, Prof. Smaranda Olarinde, Vice Chancellor, Afe Babalola University and Hon.
 Justice Blessing Ajileye, Judge of the Ekiti State High Court.
-The symposium allowed student to join the international campaign on Gender equality today for a sustainable tomorrow.
+The symposium allowed student to join the international campaign to Break the Bias against women.
 At the event, the Director of the Law Clinic, Dr. Hilary Okoeguale stated that the Law Clinic was poised to mobilize the students in the right direction in terms of promoting human rights and civic education.
-The Vice-Chancellor encouraged female students to take up leadership positions while stating the challenges generally faced by women.
+The Vice Chancellor encouraged female students to take up leadership positions while stating the challenges generally faced by women which includes raising children while fulfilling the demands at work.

 A panel of discussants made up of Hon.
-Justice Blessing Ajileye, Prof Smaranda Olarinde, the Provost of the College of Law, Prof. E. T. Yebisi and Afolabi Ebunoluwa (the Student-Administrator of the Clinic), led the conversation about how women must engender Gender equality today in carrying out their activities so as to ensure a sustainable tomorrow and distinguish themselves in spite of social and economic challenges.
+Justice Blessing Ajileye, Prof Smaranda Olarinde, the Provost of the College of Law, Prof. E. T. Yebisi and Afolabi Ebunoluwa (the Student-Administrator of the Clinic), led the conversation about how women should break the social bias against them and distinguish themselves in spite of social and economic challenges.
 Dr. Mrs. Olubiyi moderated the conversation.